szkrd/jazz-tonic/README.md

 - output of the html file is in **client/index.html**
 - a dump of the used template data can be found in the **templateData.dump**, next to the hbs file (which is based on the **main.json** created by the parser)
+- overriding the configuration itself:
+  - use cli parameter: `node scripts/renderer --config=rendererConfig.foobar.json`
+  - this way you can have different configurations
+  - for example you can have multiple _outDir_ targets (for example _client-festivals_)
+  - if you name the output dir like `client-whatever` then `client-*` dirs are git ignored already
+  - static files are copied from `./client`

 ### scraper